kchezik/rTDataScrub/manuscript/ms.md

 \end{equation}
 \end{linenomath*}

-returns the full probability of being in a given state as the relative support of the data in the current time step and the systems susceptability to a state change, weighted by the state probabilities in the previous time step [@Damiano:2017].
+returns the full probability of each state given the relative support of the data in the current time step and the systems susceptability to a state change, weighted by the state probabilities in the previous time step [@Damiano:2017].
 A more in depth discussion of the HMM model and algorithm can be found in @Hamilton:2016 and a very good tutorial that acted as the framework herein has been developed by @Damiano:2017.

 *States: Water & Air Temperature Models*

 Water and air temperatures follow the seasonal dynamics derived from changing levels of solar radiation related to the earths orbit and tilt of its axis.
-The shared ultimate cause of temperature and the passive exchange of energy between the two mediums results in stream and water temperature cycles being closesly correlated.
-But due to differences in thermal dynamics of gases and liquids, the temperature cycles' of air and water do diverge in magnitude and timing.
+The shared ultimate cause of temperature and the passive exchange of energy between the two mediums results in stream and water temperature cycles being closely correlated.
+But due to differences in the thermal dynamics of gases and liquids, the temperature cycles' of air and water do diverge in magnitude and timing.
 Therefore, we used the same cyclical model [e.g., @Shumway:2000] for both water and air temperature states described by,

 \begin{linenomath*}
 \begin{equation}